GoogleChrome/web.dev/src/site/content/en/blog/resize-observer/index.md

 The spec proscribes that `ResizeObserver` should process all resize events before paint and after layout.
-This makes the callback of a `ResizeObserver` the ideal place to make changes to your page’s layout.
+This makes the callback of a `ResizeObserver` the ideal place to make changes to your page's layout.
 Because `ResizeObserver` processing happens between layout and paint, doing so will only invalidate layout, not paint.